 The team headed up by designer Werner Aisslinger has developed a holistic design concept straddling nature and culture with the working title “Urban Jungle”.
 Half of the 149 rooms look out over Berlin Zoo’s ape house and elephant enclosure.

 They have a warmer design scheme featuring natural materials and colours.
-The other half have a stunning view of West Berlin’s landmarks.
+The other half has a stunning view of West Berlin’s landmarks.
 These rooms have a somewhat rougher, more urban feel inspired by Berlin’s edgier, creative side.
 Guests staying in Jungle and Urban L rooms have personal use of a Schindelhauer bike to explore the city at their leisure – a real highlight.
 Rooms in all six categories boast the standard 25hours features customers love: ultra comfortable beds, air-conditioning, a TV, a minibar, sustainable toiletries and free Wi-Fi.

 One of the most often-used quotations by Werner Aisslinger is “Feel at home – even when you are a long way from home” where the designer states that home spirit and atmosphere should always be with you, no matter where you travel.